City waterfront apartment sells for $20,000 in Auckland

 The one-bedroom apartment features a modern kitchen and bathroom, study, open plan lounge and unobscured sea views from its "huge" 13th-floor balcony north to Devonport and Rangitoto beyond.

-Located in the Scene 1 Building at 2 Beach Rd, it is just a short stroll from Wynard Quarter and Britomart in one direction and the Spark Arena in the other.
+Located in the Scene 1 Building at 2 Beach Rd, it is just a short stroll from Wynyard Quarter and Britomart in one direction and the Spark Arena in the other.

 Auckland Council currently values the apartment at $550,000.
 It last sold in 2002 for $311,200, according to property website OneRoof.